-Project Manager - deep dive
+Project Manager

 A Project Manager plays a central role in ensuring that business initiatives are delivered successfully from start to finish.
 They are responsible for planning the project roadmap, defining scope and deliverables, managing timelines, and allocating resources effectively.
 Beyond planning, a PM monitors progress, manages risks, resolves conflicts, and adapts plans to keep projects moving forward.